davidgeorgehope/Elastiflix-iOS/README.md

 - `TraceManager`: This class sets up the OpenTelemetry SDK with an OTLP exporter, which sends spans to a configured endpoint over HTTP.
 The SDK is also set up with a resource that includes attributes such as the service name and version.

 - `ContentView`: This SwiftUI view displays a random sentence and a globe image.
 It also generates spans for the sentence generation process.

-## License

-This project is licensed under the terms of the MIT license.
-See the [LICENSE](LICENSE) file for details.

----

-Again, make sure to replace "yourusername" and "your-repository-name" with your actual GitHub username and the name of your repository.
-You may also want to include more specific instructions depending on how your project is set up, and possibly more information about OpenTelemetry and its concepts.